guenp/cookiecutter-data-warehouse/README.md

 <img src="logo.png" width=250>

-# Data Warehouse
+# Cookiecutter Data Warehouse

-This is a cookie cutter for a mini data warehouse for small data engineering and data science workloads.
+This is a cookie cutter that helps you bootstrap a data warehouse for small data engineering and data science workloads.
 This will be presented at SciPy 2024 (see [How to bootstrap a Data Warehouse with DuckDB](https://cfp.scipy.org/2024/talk/review/PWR9M7BDFJDC7GXQYUXTCPG8Q8VE7EBL)).

 ## How to use